kousu/hashapass/README.md

 Linux implementation of http://hashapass.com (zenity and shell-based).

-In a world of shortening attention spans and exploding password use, most people use one password across several accounts, making common attacks like the [LinkedIn hack](FIXME) and the [PS3 break-in]() vicious, or obsessively use distinct passwords everywhere, requiring them to keep an insecure copy on paper or in an online password manager.
+In a world of shortening attention spans and exploding password use, most people use one password across several accounts, making common attacks like the [LinkedIn hack](FIXME) and the [PS3 break-in](FOXYOU) vicious, or obsessively use distinct passwords everywhere, requiring them to keep an insecure copy on paper or in an online password manager.
-Hashapass is the best of both worlds, mathematically protecting your many distinct passwords with a single master password, **and not recording them anywhere**.
+*Hashapass* is the best of both worlds, mathematically protecting your many distinct passwords with a single master password, _**and not recording them anywhere**_.

 [Hashapass](http://hashapass.com/en/index.html) was originally written by [?????????????????](FIXME).

-To start to use hashapass, you get yourself in the habit of signing up for new accounts with it.
-When you make an account, take the domain name of the site, or some other string that the site reminds you of (for example, I used "lj" for livejournal, and I use "github.com" for github), and enter it as the "parameter" in hashapass.
-Then type your master password, and click the button. _Take_ the result it gives, and paste it into the site you are signing up for as your new password.
+To start to use hashapass, get yourself in the habit of signing up for new accounts with it: when you make an account, take the domain name of the site, or some other string that the site reminds you of (for example, I used "lj" for livejournal, and I use "github.com" for github), and enter it as the "parameter" in hashapass.
+Then type your _master password_, click the button, and give **the result** it gives to the site you are signing up for as your new password.

+Every time you need to log in again, just repeat these steps.
+You only need to remember your master password, and you never need to write down anything.

+After you do this for while it becomes second nature, and it will be smooth to change your older passwords to hashapass form on your next change cycle (you do change your passwords regularly, right?)

+If you do need to change an account password later for some reason then you can modify the parameter you use, e.g. "github.com" -> "github.com2" (though you could also come up with a second master password).

+## Paranoia

 But after you have done this for a while, you might start to wonder if you can trust hashapass.
 Indeed, some people do: